What is cad design?

 CAD software has an important role in the aeronautical or aerospace industry as it can help in a lot of process such as manufacturing, researching, designing, operating and maintaining the aircraft/spacecraft models.
 It can help to manufacture various high tech space vehicles, missiles, airplanes, satellites, etc. Prior to manufacturing, each detail has to be meticulously planned for designing.
 Therefore, during the initial stage of designing, you can determine the flaws to make necessary changes for eliminating it.

 In the architecture industry, various imposing and expensive projects like buildings, bridges, etc. can be constructed.
 Each aspect has to be carefully planned else the lives of many would be at stake.
 With the help of 2D CAD software, we can design the blueprints and floor plans while for building house schemas and structural prototypes, you can use a 3D CAD program.
-You can design the layout and architecture for any kind of projects including residential, industrial, commercial, and other construction projects.
+You can design the layout and architecture models for any kind of projects including residential, industrial, commercial, and other construction projects.
 You can also determine all the other relevant specifications such as volumes, weights and other dimensions which can be planned before the actual construction starts.

 The CAD program is used for designing upholstery, engines, tires, circuit panels, etc. for the automotive industry.
 With its aid, you can also design the prototypes of different body styles, newer parts, and auto components for the vehicles.
 Many industry participants make use of this software to improve the complete product design of the automobiles by adding innovative features and hence, maximizing the end user experience.